-Try to keep this in perspective because the parents around you will fully understand what’s going on.
+Try to keep this temper tantrum in perspective because the parents around you will fully understand what’s going on.
 They’ll know that it’s not necessarily your fault.
 They’ll know that your kids are having a temper tantrum, and as parents we’ve all been there before.
 You may get some sympathetic looks or comments.

-Now one way to do this is to redirect behavior, so you may distract them with something you brought along with them to the store: a toy, a snack, or an alternative activity that they can play.
+You may distract them with something you brought with you to the store: a toy, a snack, or an alternative activity that they can play.

 Focus on Good Behavior

 Another thing that you can do is reinforce the good behavior that you want to see happen.
 Even if both twins are having a meltdown in the store, one of them is likely behaving better than the other.

 You may just need to sit with your twins in the car for a little while while they calm down, and then go back in the store and finish your business.

 Post Game Analysis

 Once your kids are home, they’re calm, and the incident has passed, you need to reinforce the behavior that you do want to see again.

 I do talk more about the challenges of going out with your twins to stores and in public in chapter nine of my book, Dad’s Guide to Raising Twins: How to Thrive as a Father of Twins.

 This topic was originally addressed on the Dad’s Guide to Twins Podcast Episode 87: Developmental Delays, Twin Temper Tantrums, Twin Movement During Pregnancy.
-Original photo by surlygirl